Niharika040/Superstore_Sales_Analysis/README.md

 This repository showcases various data visualizations and analyses created in Excel.
 The charts are categorized into descriptive, time-based, regional, and other analytical themes for easy navigation.
 For a more detailed analysis, explore the visualizations and insights in the repository.

+Key Excel Features Used:

+- Data Cleaning and Preprocessing
+- Formulas and Functions
+- PivotTables and PivotCharts
+- Conditional Formatting
+- Data Visualization

 The raw data used in this analysis was sourced from Kaggle’s Superstore Sales Dataset.
 You can download the dataset using the link below:
 [link: Kaggle Dataset](https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting/code)